-This relationship, denoted as the Pythagorean eigenvalue error theorem, is used extensively in [7] to evaluate both finite element and apline engryphications of eigenvalue boundary value and

-[7] to evaluate both finite element and spline approximations of eigenvalue, boundary-value, and initial-value problems.
+This relationship, denoted as the Pythagorean eigenvalue error theorem, is used extensively in [7] to evaluate both finite element and spline approximations of eigenvalue, boundary-value, and initial-value problems.
 We refer to [7] for an in-depth discussion of error measures used in eigenvalue problems.